 TabStop

-A tab stop is a term used to describe the location the caret stops after tab key is pressed.
-Tab stops are used in words processing to enable users to align text by inserting the Tab symbol.
-Each paragraph contains a number of tabs, which could be placed wherever you want.
+A tab stop is the location where the caret stops after you press the Tab key.
+Tab stops allow you to align text by inserting the Tab symbol.
+Each paragraph contains a number of tabs, which you can place wherever needed.

 TabStop Overview

-The TabStop class is immutable, meaning you should set its properties when initializing an instance.
+The TabStop class is immutable, meaning you must set its properties when initializing an instance.

 The distance between automatic tab stops is determined by the RadFlowDocument.DefaultTabStopWidth property.
-Automatic tab stops refer to the tab stop location which occurs after all custom tab stops in the current paragraph have been surpassed.
+Automatic tab stops refer to the tab stop locations that occur after all custom tab stops in the current paragraph have been surpassed.

 TabStopCollection Overview

 This class derives from System.Collections.Generic.IEnumerable<T> and represents a collection of TabStop objects.
-The collection is immutable and it is used to hold the tab stops in a Paragraph.
+The collection is immutable, and it holds the tab stops in a Paragraph.

 The TabStopCollection class exposes the following members: